 The current housing choices for people with developmental disabilities who are dealing with Alzheimer’s are not much of a choice at all.
 While the average age of admittance to a nursing home is 79, adults with developmental disabilities in need of aging and dementia care tend to be in their 50s and require a higher staff to resident ratio along with specialized care.
 The US Department of Health and Human Services released a study that found that one-quarter of assisted living communities had a ratio of one Personal Care Assistant for each 23 or more residents.

-This is why we were proud to open two 5,000 sq. ft. homes for 20 people with developmental disabilities who have been diagnosed with aging issues, Alzheimer’s or another related dementia.
+This is why we were proud to open two 5,000 sq. ft. homes for 20 people with developmental disabilities who have been diagnosed with aging issues, Alzheimer’s, or another related dementia.
 Most homes under Noah Homes management have a staff to resident ratio of approximately 1:4 and 1:6.
 The new Memory Care Homes have a staff to resident ratio of 1:2 and include state-of-the-art technology, access to national research, and opportunities for residents to participate in groundbreaking new techniques to fight Alzheimer’s, dementia, and other aging struggles.

-Residents are selected based off an interest list of adults with developmental disabilities receiving services through the San Diego Regional Center.
-Project partners are hopeful that plans will be replicated by other organizations throughout California and across the nation, alleviating some of the burden of the 15.5 million caregivers who provided an estimated 17.7 billion hours of unpaid care, valued at more than $220 billion in 2013.
+Residents are selected based on an interest list of adults with developmental disabilities receiving services through the San Diego Regional Center.
+Project partners are hopeful that plans will be replicated by other organizations throughout California and across the nation, alleviating some of the burdens of the 15.5 million caregivers who provided an estimated 17.7 billion hours of unpaid care, valued at more than $220 billion in 2013.

 “Almost all people with Down syndrome will develop Alzheimer’s as they live into their 60s – starting as early as their 40s – and yet there are no homes specialized for their needs,” said Molly Nocon, CEO of Noah Homes.
-“As UC San Diego continues to advance research on Alzheimer’s, we are working with organizations around the country to advance quality of care for those affected – obviously, the need is much larger and this is just the beginning.”
+“As UC San Diego continues to advance research on Alzheimer’s, we are working with organizations around the country to advance the quality of care for those affected – obviously, the need is much larger and this is just the beginning.”

 Noah Homes is one of the best service providers in San Diego County and the reason they’re one of the best is because, if you think about that phrase ‘Home is where the heart is’ it’s the hearts of the Noah Homes Board of Directors, and their foundation and their staff, it’s their hearts that create the home for people that live in Noah Homes.
 So why can’t we take it that next step?
 If you’ve ever been to a nursing home or a sub-acute facility, why can’t we do things differently?
 Because right now the only alternatives are those alternatives.
 So I’m happily joining this journey with Molly because we need to do things differently and Noah Homes is certainly deserving of our support.Carlos Flores, Executive Director of San Diego Regional Center